 North Waikato is the home of motor sport action with Hampton Downs offering both track experiences and go karting.
 Also in North Waikato is the Bush Tramway Club where you can take a ride back in time aboard the Nostalgic Steam Train on the first Sunday of every month.

 For active family fun, there are numerous walks and parks to experience as much of the great outdoors as you want and plenty of wide open spaces in the region where families can simply enjoy being together.
 Hire bikes and wind through amazing native bush and open farmland on the Waikato River Trail.
-Hamilton Gardens and the Hamilton Lake are idyllic spots to enjoy a picnic and the playgrounds will keep children entertained for hours.
-Not to mention many more great playground, for a full list of playgrounds click here.
+Hamilton Gardens and the Hamilton Lake are idyllic spots to enjoy a picnic.
+There are many great playgrounds across the region to keep the kids entertained for hours, for a full list of playgrounds click here.

 Visit one of the many great walking tracks throughout the region such as those found on Sanctuary Mountain Maungatautari which are suitable for all levels and also provide native wildlife encounters, or the spectacular Bridal Veil Falls near Raglan for stunning views - sure to burn off any extra energy.

 Wet days can sometimes be a challenge with children, but luckily the region has the perfect variety of all-weather destinations.
 SkyCity Hamilton provides hours of family entertainment all under one roof, with tenpin bowling, an escape room and cafes and restaurants to refuel afterwards.

 In central Hamilton, Waikato Museum makes learning fun.
 Inquisitive children of all ages will happily spend hours in total absorption in the Exscite interactive science gallery.
 The changing exhibitions bring the region’s stories to life, with a focus on the regions rich culture and engaging hands-on experiences.
 While indoor trampoline parks, rock climbing and go karting are also on offer in Hamilton City.